centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-linux-snmpv3.md

 | *disk_name*#storage.space.usage.bytes | B     |
 | *disk_name*#storage.access.count      | count |

-> Applies to the following service templates: Disk-Generic-Id, Disk-Generic-Name, Disk-Global
+> Applies to the following service templates: Disk-Generic-Name, Disk-Global

 > To obtain this new metric format, include **--use-new-perfdata** in the **EXTRAOPTIONS** service macro.